ShreyaChanda3/Titanic-Analysis-and-Obseravations/README.md

 # Titanic Big Data Project

 ## Project Overview
-In this project, we analyzed the Titanic dataset using various data analysis and machine learning techniques.
+In this project, I analyzed the Titanic dataset using various data analysis and machine learning techniques.
 Below are the key steps and outputs of our project.

 ### Loading Data for Titanic
 - Imported the dataset “Titanic.csv” and printed it.